Telogen Effluvium Hair Loss

 There are three basic ways Telogen Effluvium can develop.

 1. There might be an environmental insult that “shocks” the growing hair follicles so much that they decide to go into a resting state for a while.
 This results in an increase in hair shedding and a diffuse thinning of hair on the scalp.
 This form of TE can develop rapidly and may be noticeable one or two months after receiving the shock.
-If the trigger is short lived, then the hair follicles will return to their growing state and start producing new hair fibers pretty quickly.
+If the trigger is short-lived, then the hair follicles will return to their growing state and start producing new hair fibers pretty quickly.
 This form of TE usually lasts less than six months and the affected individual has a normal scalp hair density again within a year.

 2. The second form of Telogen Effluvium develops more slowly and persists longer.
 The hair follicles may not all suddenly shed their hair fibers and enter a resting telogen state.
-Rather, the follicles may enter a resting state as they normally would, but instead of returning to a new anagen hair growing state after a month or two, they stay in their telogen state for a prolonged period of time.
+Rather, the follicles may enter a resting state as they normally would, but instead of returning to a new anagen hair growing state after a month or two, they stay in their telogen state for a prolonged period.

 This results in a gradual accumulation of hair follicles in a telogen state and progressively fewer and fewer anagen hair follicles are left growing hair.
 In this form of TE, there may not be much noticeable hair shedding, but there will be a slow thinning of the scalp hair.
 This form of TE is more likely to occur in response to a persistent trigger factor.